 At the end of this document are photos showing views from the sidewalk on Marine Drive toward the vegetation, water and pier.
+These photos were taken in mid-June 2022.

 PREVIOUS RELATED WORK BY EAC

 The EAC recently addressed several issues related to the cutting of vegetation.
 These include Parks Management, and Tree Protection including revisions to Policy 611 that addresses management of city trees, and revisions to Bylaw 1831 (now Bylaw 2407) that applies to trees on private property.
 Included in the EAC recommendations about tree protection are comments and a recommendation about trees on BNSF lands.
 Below are summaries of EAC's work that may be relevant to this referral about cutting along the Hump.